 A STOCKHOLDER GIVING A PROXY HAS THE POWER TO REVOKE IT AT ANYTIME BEFORE THE RIGHT GRANTED IS EXERCISED.
-A PROXY IS ALSO CONSIDERED REVOKED IF THE STOCKHOLDER ATTENDS THE MEETING IN PERSON AND EXPRESSED HIS INTENTION TO VOTE IN PERSON.
+A PROXY IS TO VOTI

-IN WITNESS WHEREOF, the undersigned has executed this PROXY this of 2019 in Name and Signature of Stockholder/Authorized Representative
+KHOLDER GIVING A PROXY HAS THE POWER TO REVOKE IT AT ANYTIME BEFORE THE RIGHT S ALSO CONSIDERED REVOKED IF THE STOCKHOLDER ATTENDS THE MEETING IN PERSON AND E IN PERSON.
+IN WITNESS WHEREOF, the undersigned has executed this PROXY this of 2018 i in Name and Signature of Stockholde er/Authorized Representative